 The 2016 presidential election has the potential to divide workplaces, just as it is dividing the nation.
 One of the candidates has even made statements that — if repeated by followers at work — could be grounds for discipline.
 How can employers limit partisan rancor without being biased or violating employment laws?
 Here's a quick guide.

-This article by TELG managing principal R. Scott Oswald was published by The Employment Law Group, P.C. on August 29, 2016.
+TELG managing principal R. Scott Oswald was published by The Employment Law Group, P.C. on August 29, 2016.

 How to Stop the 2016 Election from Tearing Apart Your Workplace

 The 2016 presidential election already has divided the nation into partisan camps that seem to share nothing but mutual dislike.